Joint Liver and Hepatic Lesion Segmentation in MRI using a Hybrid CNN with Transformer Layers: Methods

 \subsection{Implementation details}

-The implementation of the proposed SWTR-Unet as well as relevant state-of-the-art methods based on Python 3.6 and Pytorch 1.7.0.
+The implementation of the proposed SWTR-Unet as well as relevant state-of-the-art methods were realized with Python 3.6 and Pytorch 1.7.0.
 All of the models were trained on a NVIDIA GeForce RTX2080 Ti GPU with 12GB of memory.
-Due to the limitation of GPU memory, the used batch size was 32 for 2D input and 8 in the case of the 3D input of the DAF3D network \cite{b21}.
+Due to the limitation of GPU memory, the used batch size was 32 for 2D input and 8 in the case of the 3D input of the DAF3D network \citep{b21}.
 Table \ref{tab:para} describes the hyperparameter used after fine-tuning for each of the experimented methods.

-In order to evaluate the capability of the methods listed in Table \ref{tab:para} to segment the liver and lesions therein, 7-fold-cross validation was performed.
+In order to evaluate the capability of the methods listed in Table \ref{tab:para} to segment the liver and lesions therein, seven-fold-cross validation was performed.
 Therefore, the MR dataset was separated into seven subsets each containing the augmented data of 41 to 42 image volumes for training purposes as well as six to seven original volumes within a corresponding validation set.
 Similarly, the CT data set is separated into seven-fold, each containing the augmented data of 114 image volumes for training purposes as well as 17 original volumes within a corresponding validation set.
 In doing so, it is guaranteed that the networks produce segmentation masks on unseen images with respect to the training process per fold.
 The 2D networks were applied to all slices per validation volume and predicted 2D slices were subsequently combined patient-wise to calculate the quality metrics regarding the segmentation accuracy per patient image volume.
 The results stated in the following refer to the average over all seven folds.
+In order to assess and compare the segmentation performance of all networks, no further post-processing was implemented.